Immunity is the body’s defence system. It refers to ability of the body to protect itself from the inversion of pathogens and infections.

 - Passive immunity: this is a borrowed immunity.
 For instance, the antibodies in breast milk passed to the baby, gives the baby a temporary protection against infections.

 Factors that affects immunity

 The immunity and health are directly related, a week immunity makes you prone to diseases.
-Factors that weaken immunity are as follows
+Factors that affects human immunity are as follows

 Keeping night wake

 Poor sleep habit reduces the level of killer vital cell that fight germs.
 During sleep, your body releases cytokines, which are essential for the regulation of the immune system.
 Cytokines are required in increased amounts when you are attacked by a pathogen or are under stress.
 The level of cytokines increase during sleep, and therefore lack of sleep hinders the body’s ability to fight infections.
 This is also a reason why the body tends to sleep more while suffering from any infection.

 It is proven that moderate intake of alcohol can be good for the health, but its excessive intakes affects human immunity by reducing the amount of white blood cells produced, slows down digestive activities and and overloads liver work reducing its ability to store vitamins.

 In the lungs, for example, alcohol damages the immune cells and fine hairs that have the important job of clearing pathogens out of our airway.

 “If the cells lining a person’s airway are damaged from alcohol, then viral particles, such as COVID-19, more easily gain access, causing immune cells, which fight off infection, to not work as well, leading to increased overall risks of more severe diseases as well as complications,” said Dr. Alex Mroszczyk- McDonald , a practicing family physician in Southern California.